 Stress Corrosion Cracking (SCC)

-Stress corrosion cracking (SCC) is a phenomenon that occurs when a material experiences the combined effects of tensile stress and a corrosive environment.
+Stress corrosion cracking (SCC) occurs when a material experiences the combined effects of tensile stress and a corrosive environment.
 It can lead to the formation of cracks and, ultimately, the failure of the material.
-SCC is ubiquitous in metals such as stainless steel and aluminum alloys, and it can occur in various industries, including aerospace, oil and gas, and nuclear power.
+SCC is ubiquitous in metals such as stainless steel and aluminum alloys and can occur in various industries, including aerospace, oil and gas, and nuclear power.

 Intergranular Corrosion (IGC)